The Engineer’s Guide to Custom Cable Design

 A cable’s outer jacket is its primary means of protection against environmental factors and application demands.
 It is a crucial part of the cable and can be the determining factor for the longevity and durability of the cable and or cable assembly.
 Choosing a jacket material can seem like a daunting task, but do not fear, we put together a few questions to get you started.

-As with any material choice, it’s important to as what is the end application, its environment, and does it require approvals?
+As with any material choice, it’s important to understand the end application, its environment, and whether it requires approvals.

-- Environment – Material options will differ depending on the environment that the cable and end application will be exposed to such as extreme temperatures or continuous flexing.
-Furthermore, time, temperature, and frequency of the exposure to the extreme environment will be important to know as well.
+Material options will differ depending on the environment that the cable and end application will be exposed to such as extreme temperatures or continuous flexing.
+Furthermore, time, temperature, and frequency of the exposure to the environment, and exposure to UV, chemical, oil, and water will be important to know as well.

-- Approvals – If the cable needs to be UL listed or have a CSA marking, the materials that can be used will be selected depending on those requirements.
+If the cable needs to have agency approvals, such as UL, CSA, DIN, etc., the materials that can be used will be selected depending on those requirements.

 Will the connector be over-molded to the jacket?

-- In addition to material consideration, shape is an important factor as well.
-If the cable assembly includes an over-mold, the cable must be round to ensure a clean shutoff and a pressured jacket is preferred over tubed.
+• In addition to material consideration, shape is an important factor as well.
+If the cable assembly includes an over-mold, the cable must be round to ensure a clean shutoff.

 Does the assembly process involve jacket stripping and if so, to what length?

-- When evaluating jacket materials, you will want to factor in any downstream processes such as stripping including what tooling will be used as some materials are easier to work with than others.
+• When evaluating jacket materials, you will want to factor in any downstream processes such as stripping.
+It’s important to consider what tooling will be used as some materials are easier to work with than others.
 For example, a polyurethane is more difficult to score and strip than a PVC.

-Jacketing is the first line of defense, it protects against environmental factors and application demands.
+Jacketing is the first line of defense.
+Jacketing protects against environmental factors and application demands.
 Each jacket material offers different properties and special material blends can be compounded to meet performance needs.
 An application engineer will work closely with you to identify the best jacket solution, for example:

 FLEX